 Close to the bowling green on the Hessle High Road side of the park is the Sensory Garden.
-It is maintained by volunteers, most of whom are also members of the Friends of Pickering Park.
-We welcome anyone that would like to join us.
+It is maintained by volunteers, many of whom are also members of the Friends of Pickering Park.
+We welcome anyone that would like to help us.

 If you would like to join us we are there on Saturday mornings (10am-12pm) and Wednesday afternoons (1pm-3pm) between March and October.